 How much does a Healer’s Kit heal?

 So you want to take that feat I mentioned?
 Well here’s what it will allow you to do.
 Firstly, if you stabilise a dying creature with a Healer’s Kit, that creature immediately regains a hit point.
 That may not sound amazing, but remember, this is equivalent to someone rolling a natural 20 on a death save – it’s a pretty big deal.
-For the actual healing part; you can also spend an action and a Healer’s Kit charge to heal a creature for 1d6 + 4 + that creature’s maximum hit dice.
+For the actual healing part; if you have the Healer feat, you can also spend an action and a Healer’s Kit charge to heal a creature for 1d6 + 4 + that creature’s maximum hit dice.
 But remember; a creature healed this way cannot be healed with the feat until they finish a short or long rest.

 Does the Healer feat work with a Healer’s Kit?